pi-46-tropical-fox/fancy-todo/api_doc.md

 _Response (400 - Bad Request)_
 ```
 [
-  "The todo with id <todo id> was not found."
+  "The user with id <todo id> was not found."
 ]
 ```